AaronAikman/JSONitor/README.markdown

 ### Additional Features
 Save All

-Save On Close
+Save on Close

-Remembering Open Tabs
+Remembering Open Tabs on Close

-Remembering Window Sizes
+Remembering Window Sizes on Close

+JSON Syntax Highlighting